Sabrina-manahil-waseem-006/Sabrina-manahil-waseem-006/README.md

 <br>
-Hey there! 👋 I am Sabrina Manahil Waseem, an undergraduate software engineering student at NED University of Engineering and Technology.
+Hey there! 👋 I am Sabrina Manahil Waseem, a software engineering student at NED University of Engineering and Technology.
 Welcome to my GitHub profile, where I share my journey as a learner, developer, and enthusiast in the world of software engineering.

 ---